-The 21-month Executive MBA Program is a demanding integrated general-management curriculum which emphasizes leadership development and strategic thinking as well as the application of decision-making tools.
+The 21-month Executive MBA Program is a demanding, integrated, general-management curriculum that emphasizes leadership development and strategic thinking as well as the application of decision-making tools.
 Based on UW Graduate School enrollment policy, the EMBA Program is considered a full-time enrollment program (at least 10 credits per term).
-A total of 70 credits is required.
-The degree earned is the Master of Business Administration (the same degree awarded in the Full-time MBA program).
+A total of 68 credits is required.

-- Second year courses: Explore the connections between operations and strategy, including discussions about marketing, integrative management and entrepreneurship.
+- Second year courses explore the connections between operations, finance, strategy and leadership, including marketing and entrepreneurship.

-The course sequence is designed as a cohort-based, defined model.
+The course sequence is designed as a cohort-based model.
 That is, EMBA classes are completed in a predetermined progression and as a group.
 There are no electives within the EMBA Program.
 Grades are based on both individual achievement and study group based assignments.

 Diverse teaching approaches